oarabiledev/roseview/README.md

 ## Installation

-There is no installation, just add this script tag to your `index.html` file :
+For the easy way out just add this script tag to your `index.html` file :

 ```html
 <script src="roseview.core.js"></script>